SamaaWagih25/SamaaWagih25/README.md

 - 👀 I am eager to explore Data Science and its impact on different aspects of life, particularly the effects of AI
 - 🌱 I’m currently strengthening my analytical and programming skills.
 I'm also reading as many books as I can
 - 📫 You can reach me through e-mail: samaamamoon@gmail.com
-- 🔗 You can also find me on LinkedIn: https://www.linkedin.com/in/samaa-wagih-5624aa21a/
+- 🔗 You can also find me on LinkedIn: https://tinyurl.com/SamaaLinkedIn
-- 🩵 Fun fact: I have a strong passion for reading and writing, as well as traveling.
+- 🩵 Fun fact: I have a strong passion for reading, writing, and traveling.

 <!---
 SamaaWagih25/SamaaWagih25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.